 Clients without food can follow the steps below:

-Go to the Department of Social Services Family Investment Center nearest you and request an emergency food voucher.
+Go to the DSS Voucher Site nearest you and request a DSS emergency food voucher.

-Locate a nearby Maryland Food Bank network partner site that distributes DSS emergency food boxes.
-Someone at your DSS Family Investment Center should be able to help you with this!
+Locate a nearby MFB Partner Site that distributes DSS emergency food boxes.
+(Someone at your DSS Voucher Site can also help you with this)

 Who can receive an emergency food voucher?